Just how important is body language in public speaking and presenting?

 3) Talk to your face

-If you are telling your audience how excited or passionate you feel about the topic you are presenting but your face tells a different story guess which they will believe.
+If you are telling your audience how excited or passionate you feel about the topic you are presenting but your face tells a different story, guess which they will believe.

-If there’s any incongruence between what your face is telling your audience against the words you are using they will believe the face every time.
+If there’s any incongruence between what your face is telling your audience against the words you are using, they will believe the face every time.

 4) Touch everything

 Whether you are speaking at a conference or in a meeting room, if you don’t own the space your audience will.

 If you’re using PowerPoint and want to highlight something on the screen reach up and touch it, don’t just point to it.

 Whatever else is in the room make sure you let them know it’s yours too.

-Image: Courtesy of flickr.com
+Image: Courtesy of iStock.com